MyTooliT/Protocol/Protocol.md

   - answers to actions,
   - or specify errors.

 Each command, defined by its number, will be acknowledge via the same command number.
+A

-A request bit defines request (acknowledgement) commands and an error bit defines error.
+- request bit defines request (acknowledgement) commands, and
+- an error bit defines error.

 Please note that errors must not requested.

 The MyTooliT communication protocol may also exchange information via Bluetooth.
 Therefore CAN messages fits into the payload of a Data Link Layer like a Bluetooth Data Link Layer.
 The identifier field is handled via a 4 byte header and the payload by additional payload that follows each message header.
 Note that a message may have a larger payload than 8 bytes (up to 64 Bytes per message as defined by the CAN-FD specification) but the length is limited to CAN 2.0 if CAN 2.0 is used in the transport chain.